aegiswp/child/readme.txt

 1. Go to `Appearance` > `Editor` in your WordPress dashboard.
 2. All customization options will be available here.
 Any changes you make will not affect the parent theme.
-3. Do not forget to click `Publish` after making your desired changes.
+3. Do not forget to click `Save` after making your desired changes.

 Note: If there are template files in the child theme, they will override the equivalent file in the parent theme.